-Matt Lauer Says Ronan Farrow "Betrayed the Truth" in Scathing Op-Ed - E!
-Online
+Matt Lauer Says Ronan Farrow Betrayed the Truth in Scathing Op-Ed

-There is clearly no love lost between Matt Lauer and Ronan Farrow.
+There is clearly no love lost between Matt Lauerand Ronan Farrow.

 The disgraced Today Show host makes it clear that he disagrees with Farrow's reporting in the best-selling book Catch and Kill.
 Specifically, Lauer writes in an op-ed for Mediaite that he's "disappointed but not surprised" in the perceived lack of scrutiny of Farrow's book.